 Below, we’ll cover the best free VPNs for Windows 11 users.
 Here’s a brief overview of each, in case you’re short of time:

-- ProtonVPN: Best free VPN for Windows 11.
+- ProtonVPN: Best free VPN for Windows 10 and 11.
 Offers unlimited bandwidth, a strict no-logs policy, and plenty of advanced features.

 - TunnelBear: Free VPN with a 2GB monthly limit.
 First-class speeds and 40+ countries to choose from.
 Has undergone multiple independent audits.